 A trip to Hawaii is a dream come true, but isn’t it incredibly expensive?
 Yes, a trip to Hawaii is not cheap, but if you plan ahead, it doesn’t cost as much as you would expect.

 When you travel to Hawaii from Europe, plane tickets will cost you a lot of money.
 It takes about 24 to 30 hours to travel to Hawaii, and you have one or two stopovers (probably in Los Angeles or Seattle).
 When you fly to Hawaii from Amsterdam, it will probably cost you about €1000.
-But if you look carefully and check different dates, it might be cheaper (I saw ticket prices from €600).
+But if you look carefully and check different dates, it might be cheaper (I saw tickets with prices of €600).

 Check Skyscanner to compare prices.

 Would you like to visit multiple islands during your trip to Hawaii?
 Then you also have to book some domestic flights, since there are no ferries.
 Those flights will cost you around €70 one way, and luggage is not included.

 I booked my flights with Hawaiian Airlines after checking with Skyscanner and this is a great company.
-Additional tip: subscribe as frequent flyer on their website Hawaiian Airlines, because as a member you get a discount on the baggage fee.
+Additional tip: subscribe as a frequent flyer on their website Hawaiian Airlines, because as a member you get a discount on the baggage fee.

 Transportation on the islands